Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Intention Recognition Algorithm

 \subsubsection{Tactile Sensors}

-Custom low-cost capacitive touch sensors are mounted on the robot made using strips of conductive copper tape and MPR121 capacitive touch sensor controllers connected to a computer via a FT232H serial-to-USB converter.
-Each arm has 23 tactile sensors (for a total of $n_s = 46$ on the robot) and are simple binary on-off sensors operating with a period of 0.4 sec per arm.
+Custom low-cost capacitive touch sensors are mounted on the robot made using strips of conductive copper tape and MPR121 capacitive touch sensor controllers connected to a computer via a FT232H serial-to-USB converter\footnote{\url{https://github.com/chrisywong/ros_ft232h_mpr121}}.
+Each arm has 23 tactile sensors (for a total of $n_s = 46$ on the robot) and are simple binary on-off sensors where the sensing values $\bm{\gamma}$ update every 0.4 sec per arm.
 The sensors are spread throughout the robot arm.
 The bigger limb links are covered by 4 sensors that are set at 90 degrees to each other, while the smaller limb links only have 2 sensors on either side.
 The location of the tactile sensors on the limbs are predefined and thus their positions in Cartesian space are known and calculated using forward kinematics.
+To note, the number and layout of these sensors are flexible as the proposed classifier only uses an agglomerate relative distance to the hands as input and not multiple absolute positions.
+Additionally, the sensors on Baxter, as shown in Fig. \ref{fig:baxter}, are not in an optimized layout and are simply for demonstration purposes only.
+Although certain robots, especially collaborative robots, have buttons at the end effector to easily enable free form manipulation, tactile sensors are more flexible in the sense that they allow interactions at places other than the end effector.
+This capability is especially important when taking advantage of the redundancy in robots with many degrees of freedom or for robots that do not have such buttons, for example, humanoid robots \cite{Wong2022THMS-2TKCP}.